libretro/docs/docs/guides/import-content.md

 From the RetroArch Main Menu navigate to "Import content".
 You will be met by two options, "Scan Directory" or "Scan File".

 To import a collection of ROMs, you should select "Scan Directory".
-Using the file browser, navigate to the folder with your ROM collection and select ```<Scan This Directory>```.
+Using the file browser, navigate to the folder with your ROM collection and select **"<Scan This Directory>"**.

 Please be patient while it scans, large collections could take a few minutes.